streamingfast/substreams/docs/concepts-and-fundamentals/modules.md

 ### Store Modules

 Store modules are used for aggregation of values and to temporarily persist state that exists across a block.

+{% hint style="info" %}
+**Note:** Stores should not be used for temporary, free-form data persistence.
+{% endhint %}

-Stores should not be used for temporary, free-form data persistence.
-Unbounded stores are discouraged; meaning they shouldn't be used as an infinite bucket to dump data into.
+Unbounded stores are discouraged.
+Stores shouldn't be used as an infinite bucket to dump data into.

 Notable facts and use cases for working store modules include: